 No Win – No Fee – and at PK Simpson, your workers comp lawyer will arrange and pay for all medical reports for free, so there is no financial strain on your part –

 We also win over 99 percent of cases!

 Whole Person Impairment and Psychological Injury

 is whether or not such injury has impaired at least 15 per cent of your ‘whole person’.
-This way of assessing a person’s injury was brought in to make the process fair, so anyone with a comparable injury can be granted similar payments.
-Your level of impairment must be assessed by an accredited medical specialist trained in the exact method which is used to decide how much your psychological injury has affected ability to function and your whole life.
+This way of assessing a person’s injury was brought in to make the process fair, so anyone with a comparable injury can be granted a similar payment amount.
+Your level of impairment must be assessed by an accredited medical specialist trained in the exact method used to decide how much your psychological injury has affected your ability to function and your whole life.

 Why You Will Need Legal Help to Make a Claim

 The process of lodging a claim for psychiatric damage, proving that you have been injured and how it has affected your life and wellbeing is very difficult and stressful in itself, but not impossible.
 However, you cannot do it alone and will need the help and support of a specialist lawyer in Sydney.
 The support and advice from a very experienced and talented legal team is invaluable and crucial to your success.

 Lawyers who are experienced and familiar with the challenges that can arise in workers comp cases are equipped with knowledge and insight and will listen to everything you have to tell them.
 They will consider all the hardships you’re likely to encounter during your claims process and explain them to you while guiding you towards the right decisions.
 There’s a huge relief for claimants when they realise they have been heard, and that they have someone to argue for them and represent their best interests in any negotiations for the best possible result.